Syncano/syncano-node/docs/cookbook/web/solutions/weather-bot.md

 #### Building logic of the "responder" Socket

-First thing is to catch en event about received message, to do that we have to add event handler o to the Socket config file (syncnao/responder/socket.yml):
+First thing is to catch an event about received message, to do that we have to add event handler to the Socket config file (syncano/responder/socket.yml):

 ```yaml
 event_handlers: